 Check the compatibility of the two connectors between the column and the injector and detector.
 For best practice, use new connectors with the Agilent column.
-The old connectors, together with the columns being replaced, can be put into storage if it is intended to use these columns again.
+The old connectors, together with the columns being replaced, can be put into storage if these columns will be reused.

 Plastic connectors and ferrules, such as PEEK, should be used with caution, checking the temperature and pressure ratings.
 However, these connectors offer some practical advantages in that the ferrule does not permanently grip the tubing.
-The connector position can also be easily adjusted to accommodate the different lengths of protruding tubing used by different manufacturers, forming a leak-tight connection with little dead volume.
+The connector position can also be easily adjusted to accommodate the different lengths of protruding tubing used by the different manufacturers while forming a leak-tight connection with little dead volume.